Edwards’ policy on political activities

 - Individual candidates for local, state or federal office

 - Political parties and their respective political action committees

-Edwards' political donations support candidates or organizations supporting candidates, without respect to either political party affiliation or private political preference of individuals, who enable our company to pursue our strategy of patient-focused innovation consistent with the culture defined by the Edwards Credo and meet the following criteria:
+The criteria ensures that Edwards’ political donations support candidates or organizations supporting candidates, without respect to political party affiliation nor private political preference of individuals.
+The Edwards PAC supports those individuals/organizations who are:

 - Historically supportive of medical device industry and efforts to increase patients’ access to medical technologies;

 - Up for election in current cycle;

 - Serving on committee(s) with jurisdiction over innovation and patient-related relevant issues, including Medicare, FDA, and tax and trade issues;